 Not yet.
 Google’s crawlers still operate in the same way, building its index.
 AI bots are an additional layer, fetching content live.

-Yes.
+If you don’t want your content to appear on AI search summaries or within AI chatbots like ChatGPT, you can stop them from crawling your website.
 Many AI crawlers identify themselves in user agents, so you can block them in robots.txt if you don’t want your content used.

 No - but it changes how your content might appear.
 Instead of just ranking as a link, your content may be summarised or quoted directly in an AI-generated response.